Daami30330/EERIS-ExpenseTracker/README.md

 ✍️ Author
 Imaad Fahimuddin
 Full-stack developer and recent CS graduate
-Built as a final project for my SOftware Engineer class
+Built as a final project for my Software Engineer class

 📜 License
 This project is intended for educational/demo use only.